PUPPY SOCIALIZATION: OVERVIEW

 “Probably the most critical factor to me is, don’t stop after puppy class,” Silvani says.
 “Continue on in the first year” – especially into adolescence, when percolating hormones can create new behavioral challenges.
 “It’s going to benefit the dog for the rest of his life.”

-Conversely, King notes that many people believe dogs can be socialized indefinitely, but at some point, it becomes an issue of reprogramming instead of programming, and breaking habits is more difficult and time-consuming than preventing or short-circuiting them in the first place.
+Conversely, King notes that many people believe dogs can be socialized indefinitely, but at some point, it becomes an issue of reprogramming instead of programming, and changing habits is more difficult and time-consuming than preventing or short-circuiting them in the first place.

 “The brain continues to grow for a while and then it stops – new connections aren’t made as fast,” she says.
 “Older dogs don’t learn as fast or take in as much.”
 By the time a dog is three or so, the odds of teaching him a new world view are not as favorable as they would have been when he was younger.